joriefernandez/mc-exercise/FUBAR.md

 We are working on the first feature, yey!
 This is what Ted & Alice did on Bob’s computer when working on the first feature

+Another feature
+This is what Ted & Carol did on Bob’s computer when working on the first feature